+Treosulfan is a type of chemotherapy.
+You might have it as a treatment for ovarian cancer.
 You can have treosulfan alone or in combination with other cancer drugs.

-How it works
+How treosulfan works

 Treosulfan is an alkylating agent.
 It works by sticking to one of the cancer cell's DNA strands.
 Then the cell can't divide into 2 new cells.

-How you have it
+How you have treosulfan

 Taking your capsules